AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 and boxes are created implicitly on the stack, their life-cycle ends exactly when the function returns.
 This greatly justifies the design decision to "automatically" box pointers to objects in the case that given values do not fit into union \alib{boxing;Placeholder}.
-If C++ 17 class \c std::any was used instead, unless the library documentation would demand its users to explicitly pass pointers, deep copies of "bigger" objects would be created.
+If C++17 class \c std::any was used instead, unless the library documentation would demand its users to explicitly pass pointers, deep copies of "bigger" objects would be created.
 And this would be completely unnecessary overhead, because the formatters treat each argument as a constant (read-only) object.<br>